Saturday, December 25, 2021

 Refugees

-in the gardens,
+in the lost gardens,

-petals fluttered down to weave rosaries.
+petals fluttered to weave rosaries.

 those pigments of bone.

-cities that lacked a hearth.
+among bricks that lacked a hearth,

-they boiled the bark of broken trees to chew.
+and boiled the bark of broken trees to chew.

-not so heavy as tank treads,
+not so heavy yet as tank treads.

-where corpses lolled, immune to dysentery.
+immune to dysentery.

-no rest, nowhere, for eyes ripe with tears.
+no longer ripe with tears. too drained.

-why scavenge for dreams under the scythe
+why scavenge for uselss dreams

 with nothing left but stains

---of tears, hope, blood, and salt--
+of tears, hope, blood and salt,

-smiled at desperate scarlike mouths.
+smiled at the refugees' scarlike mouths.

-their welcome of wealthy words
+they offered a welcome of wealthy words,

 one that made less and less sense,

-when they fastened more and more locks
+as they fastened more and more locks

-on the perfect gates.
+on the beautiful gates.

 ================================